jspacco/iclickerviewer/NOTES.md

 * local postgres:
   create role iclickerviewer with createdb login password iclickerviewer;

+* postgres is super weird about shell variables like PGUSER and .pgpass.
+The passwords in .pgpass are actually just there to be matched.
+These are NOT settings like with a .my.cnf file.
+So the default is always to connect with the currently logged in user (i.e. jspacco), not with the user I want, which is iclickerviewer.
+You can't set a database user or a database in .pgpass, just passwords to match.
+    * Also, PGUSER also does not seem to make any difference.
+The only way to connect with a user other than the one who is logged in (i.e. the unix username jspacco) is to set --user on the command line with psql.
+This is not what the documentation seems to suggest.
+Ugh.
+    * to start/stop the server:
+    sudo su - postgres -c "/Library/PostgreSQL/9.6/bin/pg_ctl -D /Library/PostgreSQL/9.6/data stop"

 * heroku pg:info
   * heroku pg:credentials postgresql-parallel-76813
   * heroku pg:reset